konchada2/DataScienceLearning/Machine_Learning_Projects/Data_Science_Interview_Questions/SQL Interview Questions.md

 - Cross join

 ### 12. How does inner join work?
-It is used to select rows where participating tables have identical columns.
+It is used to select rows where participating tables have identical columns.It combines the rows from two tables and create a result set containing only such records that are present in both the tables based on the joining condition (predicate).

+Inner join returns rows when there is at least one match in both tables If none of the record matches between two tables, then INNER JOIN will return a NULL set.

 ```
 select A.colA, B.colA
 FROM Table A